elastest/elastest.io/blog/_posts/2018-05-14-ReleaseNotes-0.9.1.md

 If you want to give it a try, follow our [(brief) instructions here](https://elastest.io/docs/try-elastest/).
 If you already have ElasTest installed, update instructions can be found [here](https://elastest.io/docs/try-elastest/) in the Update section.

-Please, if you find any issue, let us know by reporting it in our [ElasTest GitHub repository](https://github.com/elastest/elastest) using the template provided.
+Please, if you find any issue, let us know by reporting it in our [issue tracker](https://github.com/elastest/elastest) using the template provided.

-Do you want to support the project, and keep it going? **Give us extra energy by starring the repository!!**
+Do you want to support the project, and keep it going? **Give us extra energy by starring the [ElasTest repository](https://github.com/elastest/elastest)!!**